ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 # Error Identifiers

-If the Group Manager sends an error response including the link element 'error', this can specify any of the values defined in {{Section 8 of I-D.ietf-ace-oscore-gm-admin}}.
+If the Group Manager sends an error response with Content-Format application/concise-problem-details+cbor {{RFC9290}} as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}, then the 'error-id' field within the Custom Problem Detail entry 'ace-groupcomm-error' takes value from those defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}} and in {{Section 8 of I-D.ietf-ace-oscore-gm-admin}}.

 The same guidelines in {{Section 8 of I-D.ietf-ace-oscore-gm-admin}} for the Administrator to handle such error identifiers holds.